firepick1/fpd-vision/XP008-Homing-Error/README.md

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP008-Homing-Error/img/YHomingError.png)

+### Calibration
 Although disturbing by its magnitude, rotational delta system homing error is actually easy to correct.
 All we need to do is introduce a homing angle error parameter for each FPD motor axis.

-Calibration is also quite robust because the system homing error of a horizontal line on the X-axis bends the line up or down along the Y-axis and this displacement can be easily measured with a camera mounted on the effector.
+Homing error calibration should proceed in two steps

+1. Measure system homing error
+2. Measure axis homing error

+For now we'll assume that the axis homing error is neglible and consider the system homing error along.

+For ease of calibration, we want a deviation that can be measured by a downward looking effector camera.
+The Z homing error could be used to detect homing error if the bed is perfectly level, but we can get better accuracy by considering the Y homing error displacement at the horizontal line endpoints.
+If the line bends up, we have
+negative homing error.
+If the line bends down, we have positive homing error.
+Using this simple metric, a genetic algorithm can easily determine the actual system homing error.